abhivir-42/ai-data-science/explanation/structured_output_presentation.md

 - Line 625: `agent_results=agent_results` - "Here's exactly what each agent did"

 ### 7. **The Magic One-Liner** (Show: `src/agents/data_analysis_agent.py`)
+*This is the complete end-to-end `analyze_from_text` method that orchestrates all 7 steps using structured schemas throughout*

 **Show:** Lines 812-883 (`analyze_from_text` method)
 **Say:**